cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 ### Use `CHECK` macro to fail early

 My favorite tool for this is the [`CHECK`](https://abseil.io/docs/cpp/guides/logging#CHECK) macro that can be found in the [Abseil library](https://abseil.io/docs/).
-We can use it in our `ChangePlayerNumberIfPossible` to check if the index is within bounds:
+To use it, we must include the `absl/log/check.h` header file and change our `ChangePlayerNumberIfPossible` function so that is uses the `CHECK` macro to check if the index is within bounds:

 <!--
 `CPP_SETUP_START`